Regrets (Mylène Farmer and Jean-Louis Murat song): Lyrics and music

 "Regrets" is a love song in which a couple of lovers are answering tenderly and with melancholy, while they are separated by the death of one of them (Farmer).
 Indeed, Instant-Mag said that the song deals with the "very romantic theme of the loss of [the lover].
 This loss leaves an unfathomable lack in the one who remains, which invests the world of dreams to regain the lost happiness.
 Only memories then allow to savour the well-being of the past relationship".
 In his analysis of the song, the psychologist Hugues Royer stated: "Death is a subterfuge to make the impossible love. (...)
 Is not it easier to romanticize a dead person than a living one who, sooner or later, will show the faces of his faults?
 It is indeed the fear of everyday life that terrifies the advocates of absolute love."
-About the lyrics, Farmer explained that she "do[es] not unit the regret with the notions of disappointment and failure, rather these things that we could do, but that we decide not to do".
+About the lyrics, Farmer explained that she "do[es] not unite regret with the notions of disappointment and failure, rather these things that we could do, but that we decide not to do".